 Greece is one of Europe’s best countries for food.
 Whether you’re looking for fine dining, or to eat gyros and spanakopita from fast food joints, Greece offers tremendous value and quality.
 Nobody does olive oil, olives, honey, oregano and yogurt better than the Greeks.
 This focus on quality adds tremendous flavor to their savory and sweet dishes.
 The oregano is so flavorful it’s worth trying to sneak through customs (shhh, we didn’t write that).
 And some of the Greek patisseries are as good as anything you’ll find in France, Belgium or Italy.

 In Athens, the Plaka and Monasteraki areas are popular spots for tourists because you can dine with a breathtaking view of the acropolis.
 But we highly recommend eating and drinking in the Psyri neighborhood, which is not far from the acropolis.
 Restaurants like Taverna Tou Psyri and a couple places next to it are great for authentic Greek food, wine, spirits and listening to live rembetika music (Greek blues) outside.
-For more recommendations on eating in Athens, Matt Barrett has a fantastic guide as he’s been writing on Greece for 20 years.

 While there are commonalities, each region of Greece specializes in different dishes.
 Crete has their own version of Greek salads called Cretan salads.
 Cretan salads feature myzithra cheese instead of feta.
 Myzithra is a deliciously soft and creamy sheep cheese.
 Piled generously on top of fresh tomatoes, olives, cucumbers, onions, croutons and dressed with high quality extra virgin olive oil, oregano and capers, they are as good as salads come.
 Wherever you travel in Greece, ask the locals about the area’s specialties as people will be happy to discuss them.